 But I don’t write neo-Romantic pastiche, the harmonies and gestures I use are not always those for which that kind of orchestral sound was designed.
 Besides, there is a fine line between idiomatic and predictable.
 There is now a wealth of more recent repertoire which goes against the conventions of 'good' orchestral writing and seeks to redefine it, whether successfully or unsuccessfully.
 Like any composer, I want to bring something new to the table, to give listeners something that they haven’t heard before – or at least something that they have heard before but expressed in a new way.

-In my piece for the LSO Panufnik Composers workshop, I have sought to make the Orchestra sound gloriously like itself, to create a piece that relates to the traditions of what an orchestra is and which the musicians can sink their teeth into.
+In my piece for the LSO Panufnik Composers scheme, I have sought to make the Orchestra sound gloriously like itself, to create a piece that relates to the traditions of what an orchestra is and which the musicians can sink their teeth into.
 But I have tried to do this in unexpected and even disorientating ways.
 The title, PROTO-SYMPHONY, reflects this.
-The loaded tradition of the symphony is pressure-packed into a tiny 3½-minute space; familiar sounds and gestures are compressed or combined or reordered, the earnestness of an Austro-German symphony meets the hairpin turns of a funfair ride.
+The loaded tradition of the symphony is pressure-packed into a tiny three-and-a-half-minute space; familiar sounds and gestures are compressed or combined or reordered, the earnestness of an Austro-German symphony meets the hairpin turns of a funfair ride.
 I have, I hope, met the Orchestra on its own ground, while also giving the musicians and listeners something new to chew on.
-You can judge the results for yourself on 26 March!'
+You can judge the results for yourself on Sunday 16 May.'

 Louise Drewett The Daymark